 Splitboard or Snowshoes

-In the snowboard world you have the choice of a splitboard or snowshoes.
-Snow shoes are cheap and easy to use, just strap them to your boots, strap your board to your back and start trekking.
+In the snowboard world, you have the choice of a splitboard or snowshoes.
+Snowshoes are cheap and easy to use, just strap them to your boots, strap your board to your back and start trekking.
 Snowshoes are the easiest and cheapest option for the snowboarder looking to begin backcountry exploration and you can ride your regular board.
 When you do go to make a purchase make sure they have good grip points both under the foot and around the edge of the shoe.
 MSR make some of the best snowshoes around.

 Splitboards basically work like the name suggests you roll out in your usual snowboards boots and have the ability to remove the bindings, split the board, clip the bindings back on and slap on some skins.
 This creates something resembling two skis with a pivoting heel that allows you to climb with skins.
 At the top your transition back over to snowboard mode and it’s all on.
-In the past splits were not known for their power and precision but now with backcountry specific board companies like JONES snowboards the level of splitboard and the ride is almost indistinguishable from their solid cousins.
+In the past, splits were not known for their power and precision but now with backcountry specific board companies like JONES snowboards the level of splitboard and the ride is almost indistinguishable from their solid cousins.

 Split System and Bindings

 Most board manufacturers have a split version of a few of their boards and there are some interesting systems out there, some split the skis into three!
 I’d stick with the single split and there are various systems that connect your board together through various clips and the binding plate.
 Voile have been the pioneers in the split system and splitboards.
-They use pucks on either side of the board that are screwed into board, you then slide over the bindings.
-Voile produce their own bindings or you can get a Voile plate than you can screw your regular bindings onto.
+They use pucks on either side of the board that are screwed into the board, you then slide over the bindings.
+Voile produces their own bindings or you can get a Voile plate than you can screw your regular bindings onto.
 Spark R&D also make a binding that uses the Voile puck system.
-The best thing about the Voile puck system is that there is little or no build up of ice as there are no small metal parts just hard plastic pucks that take a lot of punishment.
+The best thing about the Voile puck system is that there is little or no build-up of ice as there are no small metal parts just hard plastic pucks that take a lot of punishment.
 Both these systems either have the risers in the binding or on the plate.
 When the bindings are on lock in the clips at the tip and tail and two more alone the board and you will have a very solid feel when riding.